 Are you a gamer?
-Having worked as a Sr. Senior Sound Designer at Behaviour Interactive, THQ, Ubisoft, and a host of other high profile gaming studios, I've co-composed, produced 35+ original songs for Love & Hip Hop the game, as well as having worked on: Knightfall, Ellen, Warhammer, Assassins Creed Rebellion, Westworld and a host of other soon to be world renowned titles.
+Having worked as a Sr. Senior Sound Designer at Behaviour Interactive, THQ, Ubisoft, and a host of other high profile gaming studios, I've co-composed, produced 35+ original songs for Love & Hip Hop the game, as well as having worked on: Game of Thrones, Knightfall, Ellen, Warhammer, Assassins Creed Rebellion, Westworld and a host of other soon to be world renowned titles.

 I guarantee you 100% satisfaction with as many revisions as necessary at no extra cost.